numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

         remove_stopwords : bool
             if True, remove stopwords from text
         remove_punc : bool
-            if True, remove punctuation suymbols from text
+            if True, remove punctuation symbols from text

         Returns
         -------